Start 7-day free trial

 • Carefully record your advance payments and contracts to avoid disputes.

-💡Remember to weigh the benefits and challenges carefully, as taking prepayments might not be the right fit for your business model.
+💡Remember to weigh the benefits and challenges carefully, as taking prepayments might not suit your business model.

 How to use advance payments in your business